arthur-gallois/Twinews-adapted/README.md

 }
 ```

-# How the continuous evaluation work?
+# How the continuous evaluation works?

 A **model** is a particular algorithm which is intended to rank items.
 A **model instance** is a model with particular parameters definined in `config`.
 For example `nmf-9cd4f` is the `nmf` model with a config that gave the hash `9cd4f`.
 A **model instance**'s rankings is a unique *entry* (or a unique *row*) of the `twinews-rankings` database.